pananton/busrpc-spec/busrpc.md

   MyEnum f4 = 4;
 }

-// not encodable, each field violates one of the rules for the encodable structure message NotEncodable {
+// not encodable, each field violates one of the encodable structure rules message NotEncodable {
-  // floating-point types are not allowed float f1 = 1;
+  // floating-point types are prohibited float f1 = 1;

-  // repeated fields are not allowed repeated int32 f2 = 2;
+  // repeated fields are prohibited repeated int32 f2 = 2;

-  // oneof is not allowed
+  // oneof is prohibited
   oneof Variant {
-    int32 v1 = 3;
+    int32 f3 = 3;
-    string v2 = 4;
+    string v4 = 4;
   }

-  // maps are not allowed
+  // maps are prohibited
-  map<int32, int32> f3 = 5;
+  map<int32, int32> f5 = 5;

-  // fields of a user-defined type are not allowed Encodable1 f4 = 6;
+  // fields of a user-defined type are prohibited Encodable1 f6 = 6;
 }
 ```